bdisccc/30-day-Challenge-day-3/README.md

 📱 Fully responsive for desktop, tablet, and mobile
 🎲 Random word selection from a database of hundreds of words 🎯 Clean, modern UI with smooth gameplay

+For Improvements:
+- Needs adjustment on the blank, 1 long word blanks goes to the next line